raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 ---
 title: HEXA Manual
 tag: hexa
-desc: How to get started with HEXA and conquer the universe!
+desc: How to get started and conquer the universe!
-visible: 0
 ---
 ![HEXA](/blog/images/2024-07-30-1.png)